Financial Aid

 Pace

 Students must progress through their program to ensure that they will graduate within the maximum timeframe.
-Students are required to complete 67% of all attempted credit hours.
+Students are required to complete 67% of all attempted credit hours (standard rounding applies).
 The calculation is made as follows: earned credit hours ÷ attempted credit hours = completion rate.
 Grades of A, B, C, D and P are counted as hours attempted and earned.
 Grades of I, W, WF, WP, and F are counted as attempted hours only (not earned hours).
 Transfer credits, if allowed by the program, are counted as attempted and earned credits in the evaluation of pace completion percentage and towards the 150% maximum timeframe for completion.
 Transfer credits include both external transfer credits and institutional transfer credits in the case of dual degree students.
 Repeat coursework credits count as attempted credits, if passed as discussed above they will also be counted as earned credits, if not passed they will be counted as attempted credits only.
 If a student’s cumulative completion rate drops below 67% at the end of an evaluation period, the student will become ineligible for financial aid.

 Evaluation